-Last week, some folk voiced their concern that Vlambeer’s 2D dogfighter, Luftrausers - which our Matt liked rather a lot in his Luftrausers review - contained Nazi imagery and allowed players to play as a Nazi pilot.
-Second World War German forces see a lot of use in games, whether you’re fighting them in Wolfenstein or fighting as them in Company of Heroes, but this is not the case in Luftrausers, says studio co-founder Rami Ismail.
+Last week, some folk voiced their concern that Vlambeer’s 2D dogfighter, Luftrausers – which our Matt liked rather a lot in his Luftrausers review – contained Nazi imagery and allowed players to play as a Nazi pilot.
+Second World War German forces see a lot of use in games, whether you’re fighting them in Wolfenstein or fighting as them in Company of Heroes – naturally they’re a frequent presence in World War 2 games – but this is not the case in Luftrausers, says studio co-founder Rami Ismail.

 Ismail clarifies the setting, which takes place between the Second World War and the Cold War in an alternative history.
 “You’re not playing any existing enemy force, not the Nazi’s, not the Japanese, not the Soviets, not any force that existed,” says Ismail.